 However, it’s hard to hold commodities directly because you can’t just buy a lumber mill, farm or an oil tanker and just sit on it and wait for higher prices to sell to someone else.

-And as I have mentioned before with my energy article, holding the underlying commodities is a one-trick pony.
-You ride it up once and then sell when the commodity reaches what you think is the maximum price.
+However, as I have mentioned before with my energy article, holding the underlying commodities is a little bit of a one-trick pony.
+You ride the commodity prices up once and then sell when the commodity reaches what you think is the maximum price.

 Conversely, with a commodity producer stock, the commodity can be harvested repeatedly and the company can make large profits for a while even if the commodity price reaches a plateau.